kameshbala16/LiveVideo/README.md

-# LIVEr Shorts Sample Project
+# Live Video Shorts Sample Project

 ## Overview
 You can view the full video playback by [downloading it here](LIVEr_compressed.mp4).